What is a WordPress Slug and How To Change It?

 How to duplicate slugs?

-If you already know what slugs are or are not interested in this topic, you may continue to the second section of the article, where you will find instructions on how to use Permalink Manager to duplicate slugs.
+If you are already familiar with slugs or if this subject does not interest you, please move on to the next paragraph of the text.
+There, you will find instructions on how to use Permalink Manager to duplicate slugs.

 What Is a WordPress Slug in a Nutshell?